jakewagner/.config/README.md

 download hack font from
 https://www.nerdfonts.com/font-downloads

-plact the folloing in the ~/.zshrc file to point to dotfiles one
+place the following in the ~/.zshrc file to point to dotfiles one

 source $HOME/.config/.zshrc
 export ZSH="$HOME/.oh-my-zsh"